 I’ve taken far too much space to get the simple point across: these are some men (in no particular order) I’ve benefited from recently; they are exceptional resources to be aware of, and I’d like to make you aware of them as I think you’ll find them enjoyable as well.
 As I said before, I wish I could have discovered these men sooner.
 So then, to the names:

 - Michael Foster — Foster writes from time to time on sexuality, attraction, marriage, and manhood, but not in the typical way.
 He’s actually talking about the things we know in our gut to be true, but which most Christians just rarely talk about or acknowledge.
 Most Christians—including, unfortunately, many complementarians—speak of men and women as though they are basically interchangeable.
 We often act like humans have largely androgynous souls that just happen to get stuffed into gendered bodies.
 Where is the real-world, sex-specific wisdom for men to learn how to cultivate godly masculinity?
 Where is the biblical doctrine of the household?
 I’d say, start with Foster.
 You can follow him on Facebook here and here to see more of his thoughts.
-I also listen to his podcast, Practical Ecclesiology, for interesting interviews about practical topics related to church life.
-He’s hoping to start a podcast soon to discuss his thoughts on manhood—I’m looking forward to that.
+He and Tennant (see below) also started a podcast called “It’s Good to Be a Man” that is well-worth the listen.

 - C.R.
 Wiley — If you’ve followed my blog at all recently, you probably recognize this name.
 Wiley is a pastor in Manchester, Connecticut, and he’s written one of my favorite books for young men on building, cultivating, and managing a strong and godly household.
 His blog, PaterFamilias Today, is a treasure trove on similar topics.
 Pastor Wiley also recently started an email newsletter that, so far, has been well-worth it.
 Just send him your email address over Facebook (and follow him while you’re there) and he’ll add you to the subscribers list.